There are vaccines available for:

 Treatment for fungal causes

-Fungal infections are usually treated with intravenous anti-fungal drugs.
+Fungal infections are usually treated with intravenous (IV) anti-fungal drugs.
 Treatment may continue for an extended period of time.
 Patients with compromised immune systems may have to continue oral therapy indefinitely to prevent the infection from recurring.

 Treatment for parasitic causes

-Acute parasitic meningoencephalitis caused by the amoeba Naegleria fowleri is frequently fatal because there are no antimicrobial agents proven effective to treat this infection.
+Acute parasitic meningoencephalitis caused by the amoeba Naegleria fowleri is frequently fatal because there are no antimicrobial drugs proven effective to treat this infection.
 Infections with Toxoplasma and other parasitic agents may resolve with appropriate anti-parasitic drugs.